AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 >[!NOTE]
 >
->Priority level determines where the dialogue appears on your list (ex: priority 1 means it will be at the very top).
+>Priority determines which Dialogue will be shown to a visitor when they qualify for multiple Dialogues simultaneously.

 ## Audience Criteria {#audience-criteria}